wordpressdevus/Blank-WordPress-Theme/README.md

-> There is lots of optimization and cleaning on functions.php :)
+> There is lots of optimization and cleaning on functions.php
 >
 > I always remove emojis and hide version.
 >
 > Hiding WordPress version is small but effective for security.
+Do IT !

 ```
 remove_action( 'wp_head', 'rest_output_link_wp_head', 10 );